polarlabsdev/flutter-runner/README.md

 # Flutter Web Docker Image

 A custom Docker image specifically designed for building and deploying Flutter web applications.
-This image addresses common issues found in existing Flutter Docker images by providing a more reliable and stable environment for building Flutter web projects.
+This image provides the flutter executable specifically for building web apps and a non-root user to execute commands.

 ## Overview